All Episodes

 I mean, nothing really.

-Uh except when we got to whether all of them are gonna all the sanctuary cities are gonna get defunded, which I don't think is what's gonna happen.
+I was on Sean's show last night, and I don't think we've nodded at each other this much since I met him three years ago, except when we got to whether all of them are going to, all the sanctuary cities are going to get defunded, which I don't think is what's going to happen.

-I think that what happened in Virginia with Ralph Northam is instructive on this issue and how Democrats may change because Ralph Northam came out against sanctuary cities towards the end of the race.
+I think that what happened in Virginia with Ralph Northam is instructive on this issue and how Democrats may change, because Ralph Northam came out against sanctuary cities towards the end of the race.

-I don't I don't know what the term is to get rid of the status.
+I don't know what the term is to get rid of it's more than that in San Francisco.

 This is a city that's been run by super liberal Democrats.